mvz/ghtml2pdf/README.md

     $ gem install ghtml2pdf

-You will also need to install the WebKit2GTK+, the Gtk+ bindings for WebKit2, and gobject-introspection.
+You will also need to install WebKit2GTK+, the Gtk+ bindings for WebKit2, and GObject Introspection.
+You should probably also install AT-SPI and Avahi to avoid some annoying warning messages.

-On Debian and Ubuntu, this can be accomplished by installing the packages `libgirepository1.0-dev`, `gobject-introspection` should be enough to get `rake test` working.
+On Debian and Ubuntu, this can be accomplished by installing the packages `gir1.2-gtk3.0`, `gir1.2-webkit2-3.0`, `at-spi2-core` and `avahi-daemon`.

+To run the tests, you should additionally install `libgirepository1.0-dev` and `gobject-introspection`.
+This should be enough to get `rake test` working.

 ## Usage